Several snow and ice alerts issued as cold snap hits Ireland this weekend

 People are being urged to take care on the roads during the cold snap and to check in on elderly and vulnerable people.

+Labour TD for Limerick City Conor Sheehan said emergency measures were needed to protect anyone who is homeless during the cold snap.

+“There is a real risk that we could see someone seriously injured or worse should they be forced to sleep outdoors during such cold weather,” he said.

-Met Eireann forecaster Gerry Murphy said conditions had taken a “cold and sharp” turn and people should expect a “multi-hazard weather event” over the weekend and into next week.
+Met Eireann forecaster Gerry Murphy advised people to expect a “multi-hazard weather event” over the weekend and into next week.

 He said there would be sleet and snow in many areas on Saturday evening and into Sunday.